Best power meters 2024: pedal and crank-based models reviewed and rated

 Garmin's Rally pedals are a progression from the Vector 3.
 They've seen some notable improvements, firstly, a better battery door design which appears to eliminate issues with water ingress.
 Secondly, clever engineering means that you can swap the spindle between pedal bodies - using RS (Shimano), RK (Look) and XC (SPD-SL) style pedals and keeping the same power meter unit, although the pedal body conversion kits are expensive.

 The pedals look great, and our tests showed they worked extremely well, providing accurate readings with no frustrating dropouts or spikes.
-There's a single-sided option as well as two-sided power measurement.
+There's a single-sided option as well as a dual-sided power measurement.

 For us, these lost marks because they're a lot more expensive than the competition, and changing the spindle is a fairly fiddly job, that we don't expect multi-discipline riders would do as regularly as many swap bikes.

-Read more: Garmin Rally RK200 power meter full review
+Read our full Garmin Rally RK200 power meter review

 Best budget power meter